MarcelaBarella/books_to_read/README.md

 - Building Microservices: Designing Fine-Grained Systems. *Sam Newman*.
 - Test Driven Development: By Example. *Kent Beck*.
 - The Go Programming Language. *Alan A. A. Donovan, Brian W. Kernighan*.
+- The Mythical Man-Month: Essays On Software Engineering. *Frederick P. Brooks*.

 ## Python
 -  **[X]** Think Python: How to Think Like a Computer Scientist. *Allen B. Downey*.